htcondor/htcondor/docs/admin-manual/high-availability.rst

 The *condor\_negotiator* and *condor\_collector* daemons are the heart of the HTCondor matchmaking system.
-The availability of these daemons is critical to an HTCondor pool’s functionality.
+The availability of these daemons is critical to an HTCondor pool's functionality.
 Both daemons usually run on the same machine, most often known as the central manager.
 The failure of a central manager machine prevents HTCondor from matching new jobs and allocating new resources.
 High availability of the